laurasierra17/coding-assessment/README.md

 ![GIF demo of the application](./assets/images/Coding%20Quiz.gif)

 ## Screenshots
+Screenshot of the application's landing page
 ![Screenshot of the application's landing page](./assets/images/landing-pg.png)

+Screenshot of the application's quiz page
 ![Screenshot of the application's quiz page](./assets/images/quiz-pg.png)

 ## Description